noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

     - deny by default if no explicit allow/deny
     - allow if explicitly allowed and no explicit denial
     - deny if explicitly denied

-#### Identity-Based Policy

-- policies attached to an IAM identity and defines their permissions
+- the six policy categories can have the following flavors
+  - IAM role trust policy
+  - defines what actions a role can take
+  - controls which principals in other accounts can access resources
+  - inline policy
-- IAM evaluates these policies when a principal makes a request
+    - strict one-to-one relationship between a service and principal
-- permissions boundary: sets the maximum permissions that an identity-based policy can grant to an IAM identity
+    - embedded directly into a single user, group or role
+    - not recommended

-##### AWS Managed Policies
+  - AWS Managed Policies
     - default policies created and managed by AWS
     - recommended for new users

-##### Customer Managed Policies
+  - Customer Managed Policies
     - user created and enables precise control over permissions applied to entities
     - should be preferred over Managed policies

-##### Inline Policies
+#### Identity-Based Policy

+- policies attached to an IAM identity and defines their permissions
-- strict one-to-one relationship between a service and principal
+- IAM evaluates these policies when a principal makes a request

-- embedded directly into a single user, group or role
-- not recommended
+#### resource-based policies

+- inline policies that are attached to AWS resources to grant/deny access to a user/account
+- determines who is allowed into a service boundary, i.e. grant service A access to service B
+- trump identity based policies
+- grant permissions to the principal that is specified in the policy; hence, the principal policy element is required.

+#### IAM Permissions Boundaries

+- sets the maximum permissions that an identity-based policy can grant to an IAM identity

+#### AWS Organizations Service Control Policies (SCPs)

+- restricts permissions for entities in an account, including the root user

+#### Access Control Lists (ACLs)

-###### Session Policies
+#### Session Policies

 - inline permissions that users which users pass when they assume a role

-#### Service Control Policies

-- restricts permissions for entities in an account, including the root user

-#### resource policies

-- apply policies to an aws resource to grant/deny access to an account, ip address rangew, vpc or vpc endpoint, etc
-  - determines who is allowed into a service boundary, i.e. grant service A access to service B
-- generally used in addition to IAM policies applied to users, groups and roles

-#### Trust policies

-- defines what actions a role can take
-- controls which principals in other accounts can access resources

 ## integrations